CrazyJoeShow/hw-6-weatherApp-jrl/README.md

 -Git is the verseion control
 -CSS to style the container
 -HTML created DOM elements with
--javascrip dynamically change the html
+-javascrip dynamically change the html on the DOM -Bootstrap responsive and organized structure
+-local storage to display saved data that is searched, called for then presented on page -momentjs"an attempt anyways" to pull current dat for current city

 ### Thanks